ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ##  Install Redis on a single AWS Arm based instance

-You can deploy Redis on AWS Graviton processors using Terraform and Ansible.
+You can deploy Redis on AWS Arm based instances using Terraform and Ansible.

 In this section, you will deploy Redis on a single AWS EC2 instance.